autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal.md

 load_zip.unzip(zip_file, unzip_dir=download_dir)
 ```

-Now that the data is download and unzipped, lets take a look at the contents:
+Now that the data is download and unzipped, let's take a look at the contents:

 ```{.python .input}